rustwasm/wasm-bindgen/guide/src/reference/attributes/on-js-imports/variadic.md

 ```

 This function doesn't translate directly into rust, since we don't currently support variadic
-arguments on the wasm target.
+arguments on the Wasm target.
 To bind to it, we use a slice as the last argument, and annotate the
 function as variadic:

 ```rust